 Your consent applies to the following domains: http://www.mensa-heating.co.uk

 Vireoo Pro for the hospitality market

 Vireoo Pro is our eco friendly and safe to touch outdoor heater developed and designed specifically for the hospitality market.
-With safety in mind, all our outdoor heaters have been developed and tested in all real environments.
-Furthermore, our heaters are not only safe to touch, but can also sustain a water spill without causing any damage to your property or your custmores.
+With safety in mind, all our outdoor heaters have been developed and tested in real environments.
+Furthermore, our outdoor heaters are not only safe to touch, but can also sustain a water spill without causing any damage to your property or your customers.